ChaninduDewnith/WebAPIDev-Test/project.md

 - Resource IDs in the data are represented as string values such as `P001`, `D001`, `S001`, `V001`.
 - Route names follow REST-style conventions using lowercase nouns and hyphen-separated path segments.
 - Pings are POSTed to a vehicle and stored in memory (not persisted to disk).
-- Authentication via `X-API-Key` header is required for write operations.
+- Authentication via JWT (JSON Web Token) is required for all routes except `/auth/login`.

 ## 3. Tech Stack
 - **Runtime**: Node.js